mroswell/noddity/content/index.md

 Indeed, I mean for my hosted versions to be publicly accessible for anyone running a Noddity site to share, so that they don't have to worry about hosting them.
 I may have to work something else out if it starts to get crazy expensive, but that doesn't seem to be an immediate threat.

-In the worst case, you can always deploy your own versions - the code is on Github and is easily deployable with [ploy](https://github.com/substack/ploy).  [[services.md|Check out the services page]] for more details.
+In the worst case, you can always deploy your own versions - the code is on GitHub and is easily deployable with [ploy](https://github.com/substack/ploy).  [[services.md|Check out the services page]] for more details.

 Other options for search-engine spiderability
 ---------